-The thumbnail preview shows all included ports.
+2. The thumbnail preview shows all included ports.
 Choose vertical or horizontal placement in the scanner options.

-The currently displayed port is highlighted in the thumbnails preview.
+- The currently displayed port is highlighted in the thumbnails preview.
 Click the thumbnail once to view the port in the scanner.
 Double-click the thumbnail to open a KVM session to the port.
 Note that the default action of a double-click can be configured in Launch Settings.
-See Access Client Settings (on page 102)

-- Open in new KVM client: launch a KVM session to the port in a new window. - Open in current KVM client: launch a KVM session to the port in the current window. - Continue Scan with port "port name": Start scanning the selected port. - Remove from scanner: Turns off the "Include in Port Scanner" setting for the port. - Temporarily Remove from Scanner: The port is removed from this scanner session, but it is included the next time the scanner is started.
+See Access Client Settings (on page 118) - 4.
+Right-click a thumbnail to open a pop-up menu with more options: - Open in new KVM client: launch a KVM session to the port in a new window. - Open in current KVM client: launch a KVM session to the port in the current window. - Continue Scan with port "port name": Start scanning the selected port. - Remove from scanner: Turns off the "Include in Port Scanner" setting for the port. - Temporarily Remove from Scanner: The port is removed from this scanner session, but it is included the next time the scanner is started.